Amid quake’s destruction, spirit of unity lives on in this Turkish city

 Why We Wrote ThisA story focused on

-As critical as homes, water, and sewer services are, residents of Antakya, left in ruins on Feb.
+As critical as homes, water, and sewer services are, residents of Antakya, Turkey, left in ruins on Feb.
 6, want reconstruction plans to prioritize the city’s unity, too.

 When Mr. Cemal talks about his childhood home, with its courtyard at the center, and about growing up so easily among Christians, Muslims, and Jews, his wife hands him a napkin to wipe his eyes.
 “Even though we are different, we share a common culture,” he says.
 “I only hope my life lasts long enough so that I can return home.”